HSLU-NaomiM/foxy-dashboard/README.md

 Go to Settings > API.

-Copy your Project URL and the service_role key.
+Copy your Project URL and the ANON key.
+Take the right one!!
+The service-role key has admin rights and you don't want that key to end up on the user side of the application!!

 ## Securely Storing Credentials
 To prevent exposing your sensitive API keys, you should store them in a .env file and access them using process.env.